yujiri8/yujiri.xyz/reviews/deltarune.md

 Susie reminds me of Stefan from The Magnificant Twelve: a caricature of a school bully who's openly infatuated with the idea of being a villain.
 Stefan was the way more interesting character.

-In terms of the reasonability of the game asking us to show them mercy, Susie and Lancer are halfway between random encounters and Omega Flowey.
+In terms of the reasonability of asking us to show them mercy, Susie and Lancer are halfway between random encounters and Omega Flowey.
 They're [strawman chaotic evil](/fiction/strawman_chaotic_evil), and worse, this is never optional.

 At the worst of it, you come across Susie and Lancer lazing in chairs while they've apparently enslaved two monsters to fan them.
 If you talk to the monsters, they tell you how they're being forced and don't want to do it.
 There's still no option to do anything.
 Because a pacifist would *nevuhr* throw the first punch... not even if it isn't the first of act of violence in the actual context.
 That's what pacifism is, kids.
 Refusal to free slaves.